sbergen/spoke/README.md

 In summary, only QoS 0 over TCP with permanent subscriptions is currently supported.
 Pings are currently partially handled
-(not optimized, "should close the network connection" not implemented).
+("should close the network connection" not implemented).

 ### MQTT features
 - [x] Connect